-Depending on where you live, many homes might sit upon crawl spaces instead of basements or traditional foundations.
-These spaces are dark and dusty, and air quality isn’t always at its finest.
-If humidity climbs (which it often does) in a sealed crawl space, the moisture can cause mold, mildew, rot, and other difficult-to-handle issues.
+Crawl spaces are dark and dusty, and air quality isn’t always at its finest.
+If the humidity level climbs (which it often does) in a sealed crawl space, the excess moisture can cause mold, mildew, rot, and other issues.

-Instead of letting this moisture-rich space grow mold and bacteria, call upon the best crawl space dehumidifier for your solution.
+Instead of letting this space grow mold and bacteria, the best crawl space dehumidifier is your solution.
 The machine hangs from the floor joists in a crawl space, pulling the humid air, removing the moisture, and sending the fresh, dry air back out.
 If your crawl space is humid, keep reading to learn more.

 - BEST OVERALL: AlorAir Commercial Dehumidifier 113 Pint